blahaj-zone/hajkey/docs/install.md

 - Run `sudo cp docs/examples/iceshrimp.service /etc/systemd/system/`
 - Edit `/etc/systemd/system/iceshrimp.service` with text editor, and change `User`, `WorkingDir`, `ExecStart` if necessary.
 - Run `sudo systemctl daemon-reload`
-- Run `sudo systemctl enable --now iceshrimp` in order to enable and start Iceshrimp.
+- Run `sudo systemctl enable --now iceshrimp` in order to enable and start Hajkey.
 - (Optional) Check if instance is running using `sudo systemctl status iceshrimp`

-### Updating Iceshrimp
+### Updating Hajkey

-Shut down Iceshrimp and then run these commands
+Shut down Hajkey and then run these commands

 ```sh
 ## Run git stash commands only if you have uncommitted changes